vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/first_order_boustrophedon_navigator/README.md

 - Acceptable tracking (cross-track error < 0.8 units): 80%
 - Poor tracking (cross-track error > 0.8 units): 60% or lower

 Note: Final grade will also consider documentation quality and analysis depth.

+## Extra Credit (10 points)
+Create and implement a custom ROS2 message type to publish detailed performance metrics:
+- Define a custom message type with fields for:
+  - Cross-track error
+  - Current velocity
+  - Distance to next waypoint
+  - Completion percentage
+  - Other relevant metrics
+- Implement the message publisher in your node
+- Document the message structure and usage

+This will demonstrate understanding of:
+- ROS2 message definitions
+- Custom interface creation
+- Message publishing patterns